VamKon/AzureNotes/DevOps.md

 * Burnup - Trend of completed work across multiple teams and multiple sprints
 * Velocity - How much work your team can complete during a sprint
 * **[Process](https://docs.microsoft.com/en-us/azure/devops/boards/work-items/guidance/choose-process?view=azure-devops&tabs=basic-process#basic-agile-scrum-and-cmmi)**:
-  * Basic: simplest model that uses Issues, Tasks, and Epics to track work.
+  * `Basic`: simplest model that uses Issues, Tasks, and Epics to track work.
+Taks support remaining work
-  * Agile: tracks development and test activities separately.
-This process works great if you want to track user stories and (optionally) bugs on the Kanban board, or track bugs and tasks on the taskboard
+  * `Agile`: tracks development and test activities separately.
+This process works great if you want to track user stories and (optionally) bugs on the Kanban board, or track bugs and tasks on the taskboard.
+Tasks support tracking original work, completed work and remaining work.
-  * Scrum: works great if you want to track product backlog items (PBIs) and bugs on the Kanban board, or break PBIs and bugs down into tasks on the taskboard
+  * `Scrum`: works great if you want to track product backlog items (PBIs) and bugs on the Kanban board, or break PBIs and bugs down into tasks on the taskboard.
+Tasks support tracking remaining work only.
-  * CMMI: With this process, you can track requirements, change requests, risks, and reviews - more formal project methods.
+  * `CMMI`: With this process, you can track requirements, change requests, risks, and reviews - more formal project methods.
+Tasks support tracking original work, completed work and remaining work.
+* `Kanban board` allows you to allows a user to add,view and interact directly.
+Allows you to make changes to test cases directly.

 ### Testing
 * *Test plans* - used to group together test suites and test cases
 * *Test suites* - group test cases
 * *Test cases* - individual tests, steps for test
+* To reduce costs for cloud-based load testing - limit the number of `virtual user minutes` that the testing uses, because you are charged for the number of VUMs used.

 ## Monitoring
 ### Azure Log Analytics